$37.85 to $52.36 per hour

 Bachelor of science, major in foods and nutrition

 Registered Dietitians play an important role in helping Albertans achieve optimal nutritional health.
-Working with individuals, families, groups and organizations, Alberta Health Services dietitians provide nutrition knowledge and expertise to help Albertans enjoy good health, prevent and manage nutrition-related diseases, and recover from diseases and surgery.
+Working with individuals, families, groups and organizations, AHS dietitians provide nutrition knowledge and expertise to help Albertans enjoy good health, prevent and manage nutrition-related diseases, and recover from diseases and surgery.
 Dietitians work in many settings, including acute care and rehabilitation hospitals, home care, supportive living and continuing care facilities, public health centres, and outpatient clinics.

 Dietitians conduct assessments of clients’ nutritional status and requirements, develop nutritional care plans and provide nutrition education and counselling.
 They also design and recommend follow-up schedules and nutrition plans for their clients.
 To promote population health, dietitians work with organizations and groups to identify nutritional health concerns, address the issues with evidence-based programs and approaches, and evaluate and monitor change.
 Dietitians translate research findings in the field of nutrition and provide nutrition expertise, information and education to clients/patients, health professionals, organizations and the public.
 As well, they collect and maintain data for service indicators, progress reports and evaluations, and maintain clinical records of nutrition care programs, preparing reports and statistics based on the information gathered.
 Dietitians also conduct research for various nutrition research projects and publications.